Well, I finally did it. I gave my blender a vacation and plunged head first into a five-day juice fast (or juice feast

 If you are curious about juice fasting, feel free to try it out for a day or two.
 If you want to truly improve your health, lose weight (for good) and facilitate detoxification every day, then give your body what it really needs – whole, fresh, ripe foods!

-I’ve created a comprehensive program that includes absolutely everything I know about losing weight, cleansing, and improving your health with green smoothies and whole foods.
-It’s called the Green Smoothie Health & Weight Loss program.
-Included is my 4-week weight loss plan, Detox In 4 Days book, Green Smoothie Remedies & Prevention, a fitness guide, hundreds of delicious green smoothie and whole foods recipes, answers to more than 115 questions, and so much more.
+I’ve created a comprehensive weight loss program that includes absolutely everything I know about losing weight, cleansing, and improving your health with green smoothies and whole foods.
+It’s called the Green Smoothie Weight Loss program.
+Included is my 21-day weight loss meal plan, my 10-point strategy for slimming down, 15-minute fitness workouts, hundreds of delicious green smoothie and whole foods recipes, and so much more